National Institute for Interdisciplinary Science and Technology: Agroprocessing division

-This is the division in charge of undertaking research in developing innovative technologies for processing of oil seeds, spices and natural products.
+This is the division in charge of undertaking research in developing technologies for processing of oil seeds, spices and natural products.
 The core competence of the division is in process and product development and on the transformation of such processes into fully engineered technology packages for commercial exploitation.
 The division has set up a number of commercial plants in many states and extended technical expertise in making policy decisions in relevant areas by governmental and non governmental agencies.
 Technology Business Incubation Centre (TBIC) in the area of spices and natural products contribute towards development of innovative technologies.
 Major research includes quality improvement of palm oil, spice oil/ oleoresins, swing technology for processing of fresh and dry spices, Refrigeration Adsorption Dehumidified Drying (RADD) of heat sensitive materials, Ginger oil extraction, and nutraceutical studies.